adashofdata/taylor_swift_data/README.md

 You can also see the video summary of my analysis on YouTube: https://youtu.be/71XwjNzzDXA

-The data sets contains details about her songs from her first 10 studio albums (up through Midnights).
+The data sets contain details about her songs from her first 10 studio albums (up through Midnights).
 I gathered the data through the Genius API (lyrics) and Spotify API (song metadata).

 ## For the non-technical people